mattbingham/Python/README.md

 - `number-guess.py` - User guesses random number.
 Feedback states higher or lower.

 - `story-generator.py` - Accepts several user inputs and prints pre-defined story using this input.

+## Things I need to learn
+I need to learn alot - I know that, but I've also already learnt alot!
+Coding doesn't come naturally to me but I love it when a tutorial or fact sticks and I can recall it without having to go back to a book or website.
+As well as listing coding items I need to learn, I thought it would be useful to list ideas, best practices and more - everything that can help me be a better programmer.

+### Code stuff

+- Classes.
+I can work with def but have a few problems when trying to call them inside of classes
+- GUI / web app.
+I am great at asking for user input on cmd line but how do I put all of this into a GUI or web app?

+### Other stuff

+- Best practices for OOP
+- Scaffolding to help build web applications (my main aim)